Frequently asked questions.

 What do “out of network benefits” mean?

 Your insurance company either requires you to remain in network or they allow you to go out of network.
 If you have exclusively in network benefits, the insurance company will only pay for services when you see providers who are directly impaneled with your insurance company.
 If you have out of network benefits, your insurance company will cover a portion of the fees incurred by seeing a provider who is not impaneled with your insurance.
+Out of network benefits may cover a portion of weekly therapy depending on the terms of your plan.
+Out of network benefits will not cover the Relationship Resent Intensive.

 How do I know what kind of benefits I have?
 Can I get reimbursed?